adr/madr/docs/index.md

 ## News

+* 2024-05-xx: Release of MADR 4.0.0
+  * To strengthen the importance for decisions in software architecture work, MADR spells out "Markdown Architectural Decision Records".
+They can still be used to
 * 2023-04-05: Two new Medium stories ["How to create Architectural Decision Records (ADRs) — and how not to"](https://medium.com/olzzio/how-to-create-architectural-decision-records-adrs-and-how-not-to-93b5b4b33080) and ["How to review Architectural Decision Records (ADRs) — and how not to"](https://medium.com/olzzio/how-to-review-architectural-decision-records-adrs-and-how-not-to-2707652db196).
 Metaphors, patterns, anti-patterns, checklists applicable (but not limited) to MADRs.
 * 2022-11-22.
 MADR Version 1.0 was released five years ago.
 A new blog post ["The Markdown ADR (MADR) Template Explained and Distilled"](https://medium.com/olzzio/the-markdown-adr-madr-template-explained-and-distilled-b67603ec95bb) is available on Medium.
 * 2022-10-09: Release of MADR 3.0.0.\